jerubel24/python-web-scraper/README.md

 - Tables
 - General website content

 The code is simple, efficient, and easy to extend.
-Perfect for automation, research, e-commerce data collection, and custom client projects.
+Perfect for automation, research, e-commerce data collection, and client projects.
 Fast delivery and accurate results.

 ## Technologies Used
 - Python 3